twitter/finagle/guide/_sources/Futures.txt

 `f` represents the *composite* operation.
 It is the result of first retrieving the web page, and then the first image link.
-If either of the smaller operations fail (the first or second `fetchUrl` or if `findImageUrls` doesn't succesfully find an images), the composite operation also fails.
+If either of the smaller operations fail (the first or second `fetchUrl` or if `findImageUrls` doesn't successfully find any images), the composite operation also fails.

 The astute reader may have noticed something peculiar: this is